 |2001 – 2004||SOFO|

-Cucurrent status: Sensor based on SOFO technology, embeddable in composite material succesfully develloped, applied and tested.
-Sensor topologies for damage detection succesfully developed and tested.
-Algorithms for damage assessment successfully develloped and tested.
+Current status: Sensor based on SOFO technology, embeddable in composite material successfully developed, applied, and tested.
+Sensor topologies for damage detection were successfully developed and tested.
+Algorithms for damage assessment were successfully developed and tested.